HS-2902 FLOORPLAN

 The cab-over has a room for a queen-sized bed.
 You can set it up in various ways as you deem fit, i.e., front to back or side to side.

-Opposite to the side door entrance is an enclosed wet bath.
+Opposite the side door entrance is an enclosed wet bath.
 It includes a fold-up sink and a swiveling toilet, thus providing more room to move around.

 The high-quality plastic sliding doors are water-resistant and allow free access to the cabin.
-Many windows and skylights provide sufficient natural light, thus creating an impression of a much spacious area.
+Many windows and skylights provide sufficient natural light, thus creating an impression of a much more spacious area.

 Freshwater supply with a 96-liter tank and pressure pump is a luxury.
-Moreover, the camper sports a 45-liter waste water storage as an underfloor tank.
+Moreover, the camper sports a 45-liter wastewater storage as an underfloor tank.

-Build quality RV’s that provide the best value in the marketplace.
-Please take your time exploring our website and let us show you why we are the premier full line RV manufacturer in the industry today!
-From Truck Campers to luxury Fifth Wheels and everything in between, Palomino RV has a model to fit your needs.
+Build quality RVs since 1968 that provide the best value in the marketplace.
+Please take your time exploring our website and let us show you why we are the premier full-line RV manufacturer in the industry today!

 Features

-- Exterior Length:18′ 4″
+- Exterior Length: 18′ 4″

-- Exterior Height:9′ 9″
+- Exterior Height: 9′ 9″

-- Exterior Width:98″
+- Exterior Width: 98″

-- Interior Height:6′ 8″
+- Interior Height: 6′ 8″

-- Floor Length:9′ 0″
+- Floor Length: 9′ 0″

-- Wheel Well:48″
+- Wheel Well: 48″

-- Center of Gravity:37.00″
+- Center of Gravity: 37″

-- Gray Water:20.00 gal.
+- Gray Water: 20 gal.

-- Black Water:20.00 gal.
+- Black Water: 20 gal.

-- LP Tank Capacity:30 lb.
+- LP Tank Capacity: 30 lb.

 4. Lance 1062